-- In the Port Number box, type the port number on which the database listens. - Click the button at the right end of the User Name box.
-In the dialog box that opens, type your username.
+12 Click the button at the right end of the User Name box.
+In the dialog box that opens, type your user name.

-- Click OK to save your changes. - 14 Click the button at the right end of the User Password box to open the User Password dialog box.
+- 13 Click OK to save your changes. - 14 Click the button at the right end of the User Password box to open the User Password dialog box.

-- In the New Password box, type your password. - 16 Type your password again in the Confirm New Password box and click OK to save the password information and close the User Password dialog box.
+- 15 In the New Password box, type your password. - 16 Type your password again in the Confirm New Password box and click OK to save the password information and close the User Password dialog box.